radar/ryanbigg.com/_posts/2021-03-23-maintainable-rails.markdown

 contributors to this project") with database querying and it's _the_ major problem with Active Record's design.

 What's worse, is that you can make a database call _wherever a model is used in a Rails application_.
 If you use a model in a view, a view can make a database call.
 A view helper can.
 Anywhere!
-Rails' attitude to this is one of "this is fine", because they provide sharp knives and you're supposed to be the omakase chef who knows better.
+Rails' attitude to this is one of "this is fine", because they provide sharp knives and you're supposed to trust the "omakase chefs" of the Rails core team.
 Constant vigilance can be exhausting, however.

 Database queries are cheap to make because Active Record makes it so darn easy.
 When looking at the performance of a large, in-production Rails